Theoretical analysis of photon detection mechanism in superconducting single-photon detectors

 \subsection{Effects of spatially non-uniform current density on voltage change and dynamics of order parameter: a perspective for SWSPD}

-One of the major difficulties in achieving photon detection using wide superconducting strips is the presence of intrinsic dark count as a result of the non-uniform distribution of the superconducting current in the strip.
-To examine the effect of the non-uniformity on the photon detection performance, we would like to ask how our result changes when the current flow becomes spatially more non-uniform.
-For this purpose, we examine the influence of $L_{y}$, the sample width, on the dynamics of the superconducting order parameter.
+A key difficulty in photon detection using wide superconducting strips is the intrinsic dark count arising from the non-uniform distribution of the transport current.
+It is therefore important to understand how our results change when the current flow becomes more spatially non-uniform in wider strips.
+To this end, we examine how the sample width $L_y$ affects the dynamics of the superconducting order parameter.

-Figure~\ref{SSPDfig10} presents $j_x$ as a function of $y$ before and after photon injection.
-We consider a system with $L_x\times L_y=40\xi_0\times 40\xi_0$ which is twice the width of the other calculations (in this case we take $N_y=160$ with keeping linear mesh size $0.25\xi_0$).
-In the absence of the photon injection, we find that spatial non-uniformity has become more pronounced as $L_y$ increases.
-For $L_y=20\xi_0$, $j_x$ is almost parabolic as a function of $y$, but for $L_y=40\xi_0$, the parabolic nature is somehow deformed at both edges.
-With photon injection, $j_x$ is reduced at the location of the initial hotspot.
-For $L_y=40\xi_0$, $j_x$ is almost unchanged at the edge.
-On the other hand, for $L_y=20\xi_0$, $j_x$ outside the hotspot region increases after photon injection and tends to be spatially uniform.
-The result indicates that the spatial non-uniformity of $j_{x}$ outside the hotspot remains when $L_{y}$ is large.